 Haysville Activity Center Project

 Over the past 16 years the Haysville Activity Center has grown into a full service Recreation Department.
-The City is looking into building a new facility next to the pool at Clinton and Sarah Lane.
-The new facility can be funded without increasing the mill levy.
+The City is building a new facility next to the pool at Clinton and Sarah Lane.
+The new facility will be funded without increasing the mill levy.